LICENSEE RENEWAL INFORMATION

 Full instructions including definitions of content areas and audit information can be found in Section 9 of the rules and regulations.

 Inactive status is available for licensees who wish to no longer practice in the state of Arkansas.
 To apply for inactive status the licensee must hold a license that is active.
 If inactive status is requested more than 30 days after expiration, late fees will apply.
-Request for inactive status must be made to the Board in writing.
+Requests for inactive status must be made to the Board in writing.

 Delinquent renewals will be accepted by the board through the mail.
 A licensee is considered delinquent if it is postmarked after July 15, and a late fee will apply.
-In order to renew after July 15, a licensee must contact the Board to receive additional required documentation.
+In order to renew after July 15, a licensee must contact the Board to receive the additional required documentation.